philsinatra/IDM232/docs/assignments/assignment-final.md

 In addition to the front end user interface, develop a content management system for the site, where an admin has the ability to add/edit/remove recipes to the site, all from a web interface.

+## Screen Capture Video

+As part of your final project submission, you are required to create a screen recording of your web application in action.
+This video should begin with your app's homepage, and then show the interface being interacted with.
+Scroll various pages, complete searches, use filters etc. Video requirements:

+- duration: minimum of 30 seconds
+- resolution: minimum of 1280x720
+- hosting: video **must** be hosted on Vimeo

 ## Submitting the Assignment

 Submit the following items in [Drexel Blackboard](https://learn.dcollege.net/) under **Final Project**: